 Toby Harris (Lord Harris of Haringey) was made a Life Peer in June 1998 and is Chair of the Labour Peers’ Group.
-He chaired the House of Lords Committee on the Olympic and Paralympic Legacy in 2013 and was a member of the Joint Committee on the National Security Strategy from 2010 to 2014.
+He chaired the House of Lords Committee on the Olympic and Paralympic Legacy in 2013 and has been a member of the Joint Committee on the National Security Strategy from 2010 to 2014 and again from 2016.
 He was also a member of the House of Lords Select Committee that reported on Personal Internet Security in 2007.
-He is Chair of the All-Party Parliamentary Group on Policing and Treasurer of the Parliamentary Internet and Communications Technology Forum (PICTFOR).
+He is Chair of the All-Party Parliamentary Group on Policing and an officer of the Parliamentary Internet and Communications Technology Forum (PICTFOR).

 He was appointed as Chair of the National Trading Standards Board in May 2013.
-The NTSB is responsible for delivering national and regional consumer protection enforcement and reports to the Department for Business Innovation and Skills.
+NTS is responsible for delivering national and regional consumer protection enforcement and reports to the Department for Business Innovation and Skills.

 He is the UK Coordinator for the Electric Infrastructure Security Council, which hosts national and international education, planning and communication initiatives to help coordinate infrastructure protection against severe hazards, in partnership with government representatives, corporations and other NGOs.